How to access my ChemLabs Course

-The course is the place where you find your labs and scores.
+The course homepage will show your overall course progress and recent discussion board activity.
+You can access labs and assignments in the Course Content and/or Assignments tabs from the list on the left hand side.
 There are 28 labs in ChemLabs.
 Depending on your instructor and class you might not be using all of the labs in ChemLabs.

-- Score: This is located in the upper right-hand corner.
+- Overall Course Progress: This is located in the center of the page.
 Here you will see your cumulative percentage from the lessons.

-- Name: When you are logged in, in the upper right-hand corner you should see your name next to your score.
+- Name: When you are logged in, in the lower left-hand corner you should see your name.

 How to navigate a lesson